Davorin Štetner: Notable duties

-He was a member of the Croatian Innovation Council appointed by the Croatian Minister of Economy in 2018.
-Stetner has significant experience in diplomacy and working with Governments and was a member of many high-level conferences like Global Entrepreneurship Summit, Dubrovnik Forum, Wilton Park and others.
-He is working with international institutions and diplomatic representatives on a daily basis.
-He was a speaker at many conferences and events.
+He was a member of the Croatian Innovation Council appointed by the Croatian Minister of Economy in 2018. Štetner has been a member of many high-level conferences such as the Global Entrepreneurship Summit, the Dubrovnik Forum, and Wilton Park.

-Štetner was official participant of "The future of the UK's bilateral relationships in Europe" conference organized by Wilton Park - an executive agency of the UK Foreign and Commonwealth Office in 2018.
-High-level conference was held in Wiston House castle, West Sussex and gathered European leading representatives from the worlds of politics, business, academia, diplomacy, civil society and media along with the British government with the main focus on UK and Europe relations after Brexit.
+Štetner was an official participant of "The future of the UK's bilateral relationships in Europe" conference organised by Wilton Park - an executive agency of the UK Foreign and Commonwealth Office in 2018.
+The conference was held in Wiston House castle, West Sussex, with European representatives in: politics, business, academia, diplomacy, civil society and media, along with the British government.
+The main focus was on UK and European relations after Brexit.

-On 28 April 2021, Štetner was elected to the executive committee of the Croatian Employers Association - HUP SME and on 6 July 2023 he was elected Deputy president with two-year term.
+On 28 April 2021, Štetner was elected to the executive committee of the Croatian Employers Association - HUP SME and on 6 July 2023 he was elected Deputy President with a two-year term.

-Štetner is also a long term jury member of the "Golden Key" Awards for the best Croatian exporter by the Union of the Croatian Exporters, Women in Adria for the best female entrepreneur and "Zlatna Kuna" - awards for the best Croatian companies by the Croatian Chamber of Commerce.
+Štetner is also a long-term jury member of the "Golden Key" Awards for the best Croatian exporter by the Union of the Croatian Exporters, Women in Adria for the best female entrepreneur and "Zlatna Kuna" - awards for the best Croatian companies by the Croatian Chamber of Commerce.

 Travels and Expeditions

-Štetner was part of many expeditions to remote parts of the World.
-He traveled to more than 90 Countries of the World and 6 continents.
-From filming documentaries in Ivory Coast after Rebellion War, visiting Pygmy tribes in the jungles of Gabon and Cameroon, exploring Darien province in the Amazons to living with Touaregs in heart of Sahara.
-Most of his dangerous trips were in his twenties and mid thirties.
-He wrote many articles and travelogues for Croatian media.
+Štetner has been part of many expeditions to remote parts of the World.
+He has travelled to more than 90 Countries and 6 continents.
+His trips have varied from filming documentaries in Ivory Coast after the Rebellion War, visiting Pygmy tribes in the jungles of Gabon and Cameroon, exploring Darien province in the Amazon, to living with Touaregs in the heart of the Sahara.
+Most of his dangerous trips were in his twenties and mid-thirties.
+He has written many articles and travelogues for Croatian media.